-Walking up Croagh Patrick is fairly difficult in places, as it’s steep, there are uneven rocks to get over and the upper slopes are slippery with loose scree.
+Walking up Croagh Patrick is fairly difficult in places as it’s steep, there are uneven rocks to get over and the upper slopes have a lot of loose, slippy scree.
 The tricky upper slopes require good fitness and flexibility (and a head for heights!).
 Good hiking boots make it a lot safer and more doable.

-It’s a moderate to strenuous hike, starting in the car park at Murrisk and your first landmark after the visitor centre is to pass the statue of St Patrick that was erected in 1928.
+It’s a moderate to strenuous hike.
+Starting in the car park at Murrisk, head to your first landmark after the visitor centre which is the statue of St Patrick that was erected in 1928.
 You’ll walk through a small gate and then the upward climb begins!

 There are three general sections as you ascend Croagh Patrick.
 The first section will take you from the car park to the shoulder or shelf of the mountain.
-It begins at a fairly gradual slope but gets steep in places and the surface is grassy and rocky in parts.
+The initial slope is fairly reasonable but gets steep in places and the surface is grassy and rocky in parts.
 You’ll be rewarded for every step with glorious views out over Clew Bay.

 The second section is not as hard as it takes you along the shoulder of the mountain to the base of the upper slope.
 This part of the walk provides brilliant views over Clew Bay and also to the south out over the Sheefry Mountains.

 The final section is the start of a huge pyramid-shaped mountain top covered in loose scree (stones and rocks), which makes for tough climbing.
 You’ll need to be extra cautious along this steep section, and sometimes walking in a side-to-side, or zig-zag shape can make it a little easier.
 You’ll definitely appreciate seeing the small church as you finally reach the summit.